 - Conflicts between symbols in DLLs are handled in very platform-specific ways.
 Good ways to avoid trouble are to make as many symbols as possible static (check with nm -pg), and to use names which are clearly tied to your package (which also helps users if anything does go wrong).
-Note that symbol names starting with R are regarded as part of R's namespace and should not be used in packages. - It is good practice for DLLs to register their symbols (see Section 5.4 [Registering native routines], page 128), restrict visibility (see Section 6.16 [Controlling visibility], page 188) and not allow symbol search (see Section 5.4 [Registering native routines], page 128).
-It should be possible for a DLL to have only one visible symbol, R_init_pkgname, on suitable platforms87, which would completely avoid symbol conflicts.
+Note that symbol names starting with R\ are regarded as part of R's namespace and should not be used in packages. - It is good practice for DLLs to register their symbols (see Section 5.4 [Registering native routines], page 128), restrict visibility (see Section 6.18 [Controlling visibility], page 193)

-84 This and srandom are in any case not portable.
+&lt;sup>84 This and srandom are in any case not portable.
 They are in POSIX but not in the C99 standard, and not available on Windows.

-$^{^{85}}$ including macOS as from version 13.
+$^{85}$ including macOS as from version 13.

-86 in libselinux.
+&lt;sup>86 in libselinux.